mkdoc/mkcli/README.md

 > Define command line interfaces as markdown

-Compiles a markdown program definition to a JSON program descriptor.
+Describe a command line interface as an easy to read man-style markdown document and compile it to a program descriptor.

+The JSON program descriptor can then be used by the program implementation to parse and validate arguments.

-Program definitions may be converted to man pages and help files.
+The markdown program definitions can be converted to man pages and help files.

+Encourages a document first approach to writing command line interfaces.

 ## Install